 Check out the video above to see our 230-ton Cincinnati Proform brake in action!

 The basic principle of brake forming relies on force, otherwise known as tonnage.
 This determines the total amount of pressure that can be applied by the punch during a bend.
 The higher tonnage, the thicker the materials that can be bent and vice versa.

 Along with the tonnage comes bending length, which is the maximum length of sheet metal that can be bent.
 For example, if you have a machine with a 14' bending length, any sheet metal larger than 14' will be too long for that machine to process.

 Depending on the application and material size/thickness, different machines with different tonnages and bending lengths are required for proper fabrication.
 In fact, these factors are important because they help determine the press brake's load limit - a limit calculated in tons per inch.

-Knowing the load limit and press power of each machine is important because if the wrong tonnage or length is used it can damage or ruin the equipment.
+Knowing each machine's load limit and press power is important because if the wrong tonnage or length is used, it can damage or ruin the equipment.
 Check out this helpful article to learn more about press brake tonnage limits.